palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 ![Switches DOWN](../assets/images/ganglion_SW_DOWN.png)

-Replace the cover, and your board should look like this:
+Replace the cover, like below:

 ![image](../assets/images/MarkIV/MarkIV_ganglion_connects_cover.JPG)

+Your Ganglion board is now ready to use with your Mark IV headset!

 ### Completed 8 Channel Mark IV Setup